hazyikmis/rn_shop_app/README.md

 - expo install react-native-gesture-handler react-native-reanimated react-native-screens react-native-safe-area-context @react-native-community/masked-view
 - npm install @react-navigation/stack

 > All stackNavigators should be connected with drawerNavigator.
-And this drawerNavigator needs to be exported as default
+And this drawerNavigator needs to be exported as default.

-> Each first/default screen in stackNavigators should have a "headerLeft" menu icon for opening drawer menu
+> Each first/default screen in stackNavigators should have a "headerLeft" menu icon for opening drawer menu.

 # Usage of UseSelector Hook (from react-redux npm library)